-- The greenhouse gas emission is estimated with reference to "The Greenhouse Gas Protocol Corporate Accounting and Reporting Standard", "2011-2012 Regional Power Grid Average CO2 Emission Factors in China" guideline published by the National Development and Reform Commission of the PRC and latest sustainability report published by The Hong Kong Electric Investments.
-Emissions from construction projects, which are borne by subcontractors, are not included as they are not accessible by the Group. - 5 During the Year, number of offices increased, and the corresponding total area of operations was 5,757 square meters. - 6 Scope 1 refers to direct emissions from motor vehicles that are owned or controlled by the Group. - 7 Scope 2 refers to "energy indirect" emissions resulting from the generation of purchased or acquired electricity, heating, cooling and steam consumed within the Group.
+- 3 The greenhouse gas emission was estimated with reference to "The Greenhouse Gas Protocol Corporate Accounting and Reporting Standard", "2011-2012 Regional Power Grid Average CO2 Emission Factors in China" guideline published by the National Development and Reform Commission of the PRC and latest sustainability report published by The Hong Kong Electric Investments.
+Emissions from construction projects, which are borne by subcontractors, are not included as they are not accessible by the Group. - 4 During the Year, the corresponding total area of operations slightly increased from 5,757m2 of last year to 5,925m2. - 5 Scope 1 refers to direct emissions from motor vehicles that are owned or controlled by the Group. - 6 Scope 2 refers to "energy indirect" emissions resulting from the generation of purchased or acquired electricity, heating, cooling and steam consumed within the Group.